What is Carer's

 To be entitled to Carer's Premium, you must be entitled to Carer's Allowance.

 This means actually being paid Carer's Allowance or having an underlying entitlement to Carer's Allowance even if you do not receive it because of overlapping benefits.

 If you begin receiving a State Pension (or other benefit subject to overlapping rules)which is more than the rate of Carer's Allowance, you will no longer receive Carer's Allowance.
 If your State Pension or benefit is less than the rate of Carer's Allowance, your Pension or benefit can be topped up with Carer's Allowance to the basic weekly rate of Carer's Allowance.

-If you get a rate of State Pension that is more than Carer's Allowance, you will not be paid Carer's Allowance, although you will still have an entitlement to it.
-In that case, the Severe Disability Premium paid to the person you care for will not be affected.
+If you get a rate of State Pension that is more than Carer's Allowance, you will not be paid Carer's Allowance.
+However, you will still have an entitlement to it.
+In such cases, the Severe Disability Premium paid to the person you care for will not be affected.

 To qualify for Carer's Allowance, your net earnings from employment must not exceed £100 per week.

 Net earnings means income remaining after the deduction of allowable expenses which include

 - Income tax